Hiking Croatia – Coast

-When speaking about hiking in Croatia, the places you’ll probably hear about are Risnjak National Park, Učka Mountain, Northern Velebit and of course Paklenica (a heaven for climbers).
+When speaking about hiking in Croatia, the places you’ll probably hear about are Risnjak National Park, Učka Mountain, Northern Velebit and of course Paklenica National Park (rock climbing heaven).

-Even though Croatia has lovely places on the mainland, you’ll probably want to hit the coast.
-It’s no wonder that side of the range steals all the show and is rapidly gaining popularity in the last decade.
-You might want to hit the beach for a day, but plenty are packed with tourist.
-The good news is, eating lots of gelato and getting tanned is on a to do list for 90% of the arrivals, which leaves you trails almost to yourself.
+Croatia has incredible hiking trails on the mainland, yet the majority of visitors head to the coast.
+The coastal side definitely steals all the show, so it’s no wonder that in the last decade it rapidly gained popularity.
+You might want to spend a day at the beach, but expect to have company, as plenty of them are packed with tourists.
+The good news is, that eating lots of gelato and getting tanned is on the to do list for 90% of the arrivals, which leaves you to have hiking trails almost completely to yourself.

-Amazing hikes can be found on our islands and the best part is, they will always include vistas of the blue Adriatic sea.
-Those trails were in use for centuries by islanders, who needed to reach their lavander fields on one side and the town market on the other.
-But since arrival of the roads and cars (which arrived relatively late) those are almost deserted.
+Amazing hikes can be found on the islands and the best part is, that hikes will always offer vistas of the blue Adriatic sea.
+Those trails were in use for centuries by islanders, who needed to reach their lavender fields on one side and the town market on the other.
+But since the roads were built and arrival of cars (which arrived relatively late in Croatia) those trails are almost deserted, yet not forgotten.

 When to go hiking on Croatian coast?

-The trails are most wellcoming in May and June, when you can find a lot flowers blossoming.
-Lavender and rosemary are the scents prevailing through the coastal areas.
-Early Autum (September and October) have also milder temperatures and it is also the time when you can taste various fruits –mandarines, pomegranates and figs, which are dried in September.
+The trails are most welcoming in May and June, when you can find flowers in blossom.
+Lavender and rosemary are the scents prevailing throughout the coastal areas.
+Early Autumn (September and October) is also a great time to hike, as the temperatures are mild.
+That’s also a perfect time to taste various fruits –mandarins, pomegranates and figs, which locals normally air dry in September.

 Not a hiking fan?
 Check out our: